jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Regardless of its categorization, I've not much liked the name Flyweight either.
 I think it's based upon [weight class](https://en.wikipedia.org/wiki/Weight_class_(boxing)) in boxing, where [flyweight](https://en.wikipedia.org/wiki/Flyweight) is the lightest weight class.
 The pattern focuses upon keeping memory acquisition lean and clean.

 # DVR Example
+The _Multiple Singleton_ description can be confusing.
+Let me try to describe it with an example.

+The harddrive for my DVR is stored in the cloud.
+I suspected this since response with the remote is horrendous and I suspected network latency.
+However, it was confirmed when we refinished the hardwood floors in our house this summer.
+The DVR was disconnected for several days during the work, and when I reattached it, one of my scheduled programs had been recorded when the DVR had been disconnected and unplugged.

+What does __my__ harddrive look like in the cloud?
+Its 1080 Full HD 100 hour capacity requires somewhere between 500GB and 1TB.
+Does my cable company need to retain this much harddrive memory for each customer?
+Probably not.

+The most viewed television program in the United States each year is the Superbowl.
+Many viewers will set their DVR to record the game even if only to rewatch the halftime show.
+The cable company doesn't need an individual for each customer.
+They only need one recording, which all customers can share.
+When the last customer deletes the game, then the program can be removed from their records.
+I suspect that there would be additional recordings for faster distribution, redundency, etc., but I'm going to ignore them for now.

+This applies for all programs, not just popular ones.
+The cable company only needs to persist one instance per program regardless of how many customers have recorded it.
+Each instance would maintain the program's name, length among other attributes.
+Each customer would have their own program instance to, which would maintain their playback location in the program and possibly playback speed, closed-captions, etc., but these may be attributes associated with the customer and not the individual program.

+Each program is a type of _multiple singleton_.
+The cable company only needs to persist one copy of a program, but there may be many individual programs that they have to persist.
+The primary attribute that distinguishes the programs would be the program's name.

 # GoF Design